snowyu/resource-file.js/README.md

 The Abstract Resource File Class inherited from [AdvanceFile](https://github.com/snowyu/custom-file.js/blob/master/src/advance.coffee)

-The contents of the resource is string if possible(The `text` option's value is true via default).

 Each resource could have many custom attributes.
 These attributes could be a [front-matter](http://jekyllrb.com/docs/frontmatter/) block in the same file, or as a separate configuration file exists.